Undecidability of the spectral gap in rotationally symmetric Hamiltonians: Encoding the Halting problem in a 1D reflection symmetric Hamiltonian

 For example, by using single-site illegal states one can enforce that, on all legal states, the marker $\ket{\symbar}$ can only ever appear simultaneously on all tracks.
 The single-site illegal states enforcing this are shown in Table \ref{tab:end_markers_all_tracks}.
 Illegal pairs are also used to initialize the tracks in a desired configuration, as per Lemma 5.2 in \cite{GI10}, which ensures that penalty terms can be used in order to restrict to configurations that match a regular expression.

 \newcolumntype{P}[1]{>{ \arraybackslash}p{#1}}

-We will later (in Section \ref{sec:fusion}) precisely enforce this: the sites at the two ends will always be in state $\symbar$ in all Tracks.
+We will later (in Section \ref{sec:fusion}) precisely enforce this: the sites at the two ends will always be in state $\symbar$ in all tracks.
 Therefore, we can restrict our analysis just to the subspace $S_{br}$ spanned by these configurations.
 These configurations are called ``bracketed'' in \cite{CPW22}, as they use two different boundary terms represented by the brackets $\leftend$ and $\rightend$.
-However, for our purposes, we go back to Section 6 of \cite{GI10} and use their description of a system with reflection symmetry, so our single boundary state is $\symbar$.
-We will explain this idea later in Section \ref{sec:onedencoding}, but what we do is merge the A/B labeling symmetry idea from \cite{GI10} with the system already depicted in Section 4 of \cite{CPW22}.
+However, for our purposes, we go back to Section 6 of \cite{GI10}, where the authors introduce a ``A/B labeling'' symmetry idea.
+We use their description of a system with reflection symmetry, so our single boundary state is indeed $\symbar$.
+We turn now to explain this ``A/B labeling'', and how to merge it with the system already depicted in Section 4 of \cite{CPW22}.